 - It is difficult to lay railway lines on sandy plains.

-Pipeline network uses pipes, usually underground, to transport and distribute fluids.
+A pipeline network uses pipes, usually underground, to transport and distribute fluids.
 These are used to transport water, crude oil, petroleum products and natural gas, fertilizer factories and big thermal power plants.
-Solids can also be transported through a pipeline when converted into slurry.
+Solids can also be transported through a pipeline when converted into a slurry.

 There are 3 important networks of pipeline transportation in the country.

 - From oil field in upper Assam to Kanpur (Uttar Pradesh)

 - From Salaya in Gujarat to Jalandhar in Punjab